SinaPourSoltani/Visuomotor-Behaviour-Cloning/README.md

 This project aims is to investigate the concepts behind Visuomotor and Behaviour Cloning.
 Visuo-motor addresses the problem of relating a visual input and a control signal while Behaviour Cloningis used to developed control strategies based on expert demonstrations.
 The inspiration for this project is taken from the paper *Self-Supervised Correspondence in Visuomotor Policy Learning* by Florence et al. [[1]](#1).
 We also use ResNet18 [[2]](#2).
 The UR5 URDF-model is from [sholtodouglas](https://github.com/sholtodouglas/ur5pybullet/tree/master/urdf).

+The project report, `Visuomotor-Behaviour-Cloning.pdf`, details the findings of the project.

 The best stereo model accomplishing the goal of pushing the object (red lego) to the goal position (green plate) using only stereo images as input to the neural network: